voxpupuli/puppet-wildfly/README.md

 This version requires Puppet 4.4+ and heavily uses Puppet 4 new features: data types, epp templates and Ruby 2.1+, but there is no breaking change per se.
 Meaning that if you're using 1.x version with Puppet 4 you should be able to migrate without any problems.

 If you're still using Puppet 3.x with Ruby 1.8.7+ check version 1.2.x.

+## to 2.1.0

+This version will no longer stringify values for `wildfly_resource`'s state or sort arrays.
+In other words, you'll have to declare attributes using a type that matches Wildfly's Management Model type and in the same order returned by the API in case of an array/LIST.

 ## Usage